 Believe it or not these dolls have been featured on a number of television shows.
 One notable episode of Dr. Phil comes immediately to mind.
 The topic of discussion that day was “Obsessions” and reborns were one of the obsessions that was discussed.

-In 2009, 20/20 did an episode that discussed not only the attachment that some people have with these dolls but also the mothering process that goes along with it.
+In 2009, 20/20 did an episode that discussed not only the attachment that some people have with these items but also the mothering process that goes along with it.

 One week after that show ABC News ran an article on the emotional interaction that people have with the dolls and the process of making them.

-Another American news program, Inside Edition, had a segment that showcased reborner Eve Newsom along with the reborn babies that she had made.
+Another American news program, Inside Edition, had a segment that showcased reborner Eve Newsom along with the wonderful creations she had made.

 There is also La Culla delle Coccole, Nikkis-Seaside-Babies, Yellow Cottage Nursery, Precious Babies Nursery and Binky Baby Nursery.
 There are a great many more than this out there though and simply searching online will get you more results than you can go through.